 AutoNation (AN) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the auto retailer had gained 1.82% over the past month.
-This has outpaced the Retail-Wholesale sector's loss of 4.75% and the S&P 500's loss of 0.85% in that time.
+Coming into today, shares of the auto retailer had lost 3.88% in the past month.
+In that same time, the Retail-Wholesale sector lost 3.94%, while the S&P 500 gained 0.22%.

-AutoNation will be looking to display strength as it nears its next earnings release.
-On that day, AutoNation is projected to report earnings of $4.99 per share, which would represent year-over-year growth of 105.35%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.44 billion, up 11.26% from the year-ago period.
+Investors will be hoping for strength from AutoNation as it approaches its next earnings release.
+The company is expected to report EPS of $4.99, up 105.35% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.44 billion, up 11.26% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for AutoNation.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.21% higher.
+Within the past 30 days, our consensus EPS projection has moved 1.21% higher.
 AutoNation currently has a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that AutoNation has a Forward P/E ratio of 6.51 right now.
-For comparison, its industry has an average Forward P/E of 7.71, which means AutoNation is trading at a discount to the group.
+Looking at its valuation, AutoNation is holding a Forward P/E ratio of 6.25.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.66.

-Also, we should mention that AN has a PEG ratio of 0.28.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Automotive - Retail and Whole Sales was holding an average PEG ratio of 0.38 at yesterday's closing price.
+We can also see that AN currently has a PEG ratio of 0.27.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+AN's industry had an average PEG ratio of 0.38 as of yesterday's close.

 Click to get this free report